peoplesselondon/peoplesselondon.github.io/README.md

-# Lewisham for a free Palestine
+# Email councillors tool

-Repository containing tools and email templates used by Lewisham activists for a free Palestine.
+Repository containing tools and email templates used to contact councillors.